If you are thinking about how to move out of the U.S., you will be glad to know that it is possible and it can be simple.

 The rise of remote work has given people more freedom to travel and relocate, as they are no longer tied to one location.
 Some countries have created the Digital Nomad Visa, which is targeted at remote workers and has several benefits.
-There are also many citizenship by investment options for those looking to permanently move out of the US.
+There are also many residency and citizenship by investment options for those looking to move out of the US and invest in another economy for more benefits.

 Therefore, in this guide, we will take you through everything you need to know about moving abroad as an American citizen.
 We will cover: